grew-nlp/grew_doc/content/parsing.md

 The parsing is done in two steps:

-1. POS-tagging with **MElt**: `echo "La souris a été mangée par le chat." | MElt -L -T > test.melt`
+1. POS-tagging with **MElt**
-2. Building the dependency syntax structure: `grew -det -grs POStoSSQ/grs/surf_synt_main.grs -strat full -i test.melt -f test.conll`
+2. Building the dependency syntax structure by applying Graph Rewriting System

 # Prerequisite